DeclanChidlow/vale.rocks/src/posts/a-year-with-the-framework-laptop-13.md

 The build quality of the Framework is alright.
 While it doesn't exude the sturdiness of some other laptops I've encountered, it's far from flimsy.
 There is minor flex in the chassis if picking the laptop up from a corner, but it is so minimal that it's hardly of relevance.
 Of more notable concern are the screen and hinge.

 The screen itself is excellent.
-It's 3:2 aspect ratio is ideal for tasks such as coding and document processing but affects the structural design, leading to flex, which causes screen wobbling at the slightest nudge.
+Its 3:2 aspect ratio is ideal for tasks such as coding and document processing but affects the structural design, leading to flex, which causes screen wobbling at the slightest nudge.
 This makes typing on a lap or in a car rather challenging.
 The hinge is also a hindrance, as it struggles to hold the screen at more aggressive angles.
 They have released newer, stronger hinges as an optional addition to combat this.

 ## Modularity & Customisation

-The reason that just about anyone would buy a Framework is for its user accessible servicing and customisation options.
+The reason that just about anyone would buy a Framework is for its user-accessible servicing and customisation options.
 While I haven't yet broken my laptop, it's quite the comfort to know that at any point I can simply replace a broken part with nothing but the included screwdriver.

 Speaking of the included screwdriver, it's much better than it has any right to be.
 Its magnetically attached tip can be removed to allow choice between both Torx and Phillips heads, and the reverse side has a handy pry tool.
 Its body has a great build and flat edges to prevent it rolling away.
 I frequently find myself applying its utility beyond laptop matters.